easytarget/esp32-cam-webserver/README.md

 I would also like to shoutout to @jmfloyd; who suggested rotating the image in the browser since the esp32 itself cannot do this.

 ## Notes:

 * I only have AI-THINKER modules with OV2640 camera installed; so I have only been able to test with this combination.
 I have attempted to preserve all the code for other boards and the OV3660 module, and I have merged all changes for the WebUI etc, but I cannot guarantee operation for these.
 * I created a small board with a handy switch for power, a pushbutton for the GPIO0 programming switch, and a socket for the AI-THINKER board.
 This proved very useful for development work and programming multiple devices.
 * I found some excellent [cases on Thingieverse](https://www.thingiverse.com/thing:3708345).

 ![Cameras and a Programmer](Docs/webcams.programmer.jpg)

+## Contributing

+Contributions are welcome!

+To make a PR please first fork the repo in github, and make a branch in that fork with a sensible name.
+Apply your changes to that branch (and test if you can), commit and then create a PR to merge to a branch of the same name in my repo.

+Please do not submit PR's onto the master branch of my repo unless they are very trivial (spellings etc).
+Make sure your changes are consistent with the style and purpose of the existing code; and provide a coherent explanation of what/why in the PR.

 ## Plans

+You can check the [enhancement list](https://github.com/easytarget/esp32-cam-webserver/issues?q=is%3Aissue+label%3Aenhancement) (past and present), and add any thoghts you may have there.
+Things that have occurred to me are, in no particular order:
 * Improve Wifi, add a captive portal for setup and fallback, better disconnect/reconnect behaviour.
 * The module has a SD/TF card slot; this is currently unused, but I would like to add the ability to store snapshots; recording Video at low resolution may be possible, but the card interface is too slow for HD video as far as I know.
 * Remove face rcognition to save a Mb+ of code space and then implement over the air updates.